Why This Form Is Vital to Contractors (still)

 - Saves you time: you'll be able to easily save and edit your information, eliminating the need to recreate the entire form for every change and/or every usage.

-- Keeps you organized: when using the A-1-131 in-house you'll have all the information you need located in one place - on the form - you won't have to look for it week in and week out
+- Keeps you organized: when using the A-1-131 form in-house you'll have all the information you need right there in one spot - on the form - you won't have to look for it week in and week out.

 Using the payroll form to help with your online submission